Skyost/AdSky/README.md

 #### Pay for an ad

-**POST /api/v1/ads/:id/pay** : Send a pay request to the PayPal REST API.
+**POST /api/v1/ads/:id/pay** : Sends a payment request to the PayPal REST API.
 An admin will see its ad immediately registered (if valid).

 * _"title" (string)_ : Ad's title.
 * _"type" (int)_ : Ad's type (0 for Title Ad, 1 for Chat Ad).